Laser and Particle Beams to be published by Cambridge University Press from 2024

-Laser and Particle Beams is now open for submissions.Read our Author Guidelines
+Laser and Particle Beams is now closed for submissions on the Hindawi platform.

-Laser and Particle Beams publishes original research and review articles covering basic physics issues of intense laser and particle beams, and the interaction of these beams with matter.
+Laser and Particle Beams is an open-access journal publishing original research and review articles covering basic physics issues of intense laser and particle beams, and the interaction of these beams with matter.

 Latest ArticlesMore articles

 Numerical Study of Carbon Nanofoam Targets for Laser-Driven Inertial Fusion Experiments

 Porous materials have peculiar characteristics that are relevant for inertial confinement fusion (ICF).
 Among them, chemically produced foams are proved to be able to smooth the laser inhomogeneities and to increase the coupling of the laser with the target.
 Foams realized with other elements and techniques may prove useful as well for ICF applications.
 In this work, we explore the potential of a novel class of porous materials for ICF, namely, carbon nanofoams produced with the pulsed laser deposition (PLD) technique, by means of hydrodynamic numerical simulations.
 By comparison with a simulation of solid-density carbon, PLD nanofoams show a higher pressure at the shock front, which could make them potential good candidates as ablators for a capsule for direct-drive fusion.